alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 The end result is [Landing Zone Accelerator on AWS](https://aws.amazon.com/solutions/implementations/landing-zone-accelerator-on-aws/).
 This is an open source project built using AWS CDK that abstracts configuring the landing zone environment by letting you use yaml files to pass in configuration (as opposed to writing CloudFormation like with CfCt).

+Moving forward, rather than writing `Landing Zone Accelerator on AWS`, I will use 'LZA'.

 The implementation guide can be found [here](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/solution-overview.html) and the source code [here](https://github.com/awslabs/landing-zone-accelerator-on-aws).
 Let's set this up now.
 Since we are going